• FAQ's – Binders and Albums

 • Pocket Pages with Inserts let you safely mount photos or documents in clear polypropylene sleeves that fit 3-ring binders.

-• Cardstock inserts let you add notes, dates, or family information right next to the item for reference — without adhesives touching your papers.
+• Card Stock Inserts let you add notes, dates, or family information right next to the item for reference — without adhesives touching your papers.

-Step 3 — Organize Intuitively
+Step 3 — Organize and Sort

-• Group records by family branch/surname or event (birth certificates, censuses, marriage records, etc.)
+• Group records by family branch, surname, or event (birth certificates, censuses, marriage records, etc.)

 • Consider Index Tabs or Page Lifters as dividers so you can flip quickly between sections over time.